raphael-isvelin/cq_enclosure_builder/README.md

 ### 06 – Enclosure's optional parameters

 Shows optional parameters for the [Enclosure](#api-reference-enclosure) class.
 Here, we've updated a few parameters, but the most visibles in the screenshot below is that we've removed the fillet (rounded corners) on the top and bottom of the enclosure.

+We've also changed the project's name, which generated printables STLs with a customisd name.

 ![Enclosure's optional parameters](./docs/img/06.jpg)
 <sub><p align="center">[06_enclosure_optional_params.py](./examples/06_enclosure_optional_params.py)</p></sub>